bonn0062/GSoD/absolute_beginners.rst

 .. image:: images/np_data_plus_ones.png

-Of course, you can do more than just addition!
+You can, of course, do more than just addition!

 ::